hallatore/stable-diffusion-webui-chatgpt-utilities/README.md

 # stable-diffusion-webui-chatgpt-utilities
-This an extension for [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
+This an extension for [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that enables you to use ChatGPT for prompt variations.

-This is a set of utilities for the stable-diffusion-webui.
+It's a powerfull tool only limited by your imagination!

 ## Installation & Setup